vivocha/bot-sdk/README.md

 ---

+**IMPORTANT: this version of the Bot SDK is a developer preview, which introduces some breaking changes.
+It is intended to be used with the new version of the Vivocha platform, currently under active development.
+Before using this SDK, please contact dev@vivocha.com.**

 The Vivocha Bot SDK allows to write Vivocha Bot Agents integrating existing bots, built and trained using your preferred bot / NLP platform.
 E.g., Dialogflow, IBM Watson Assistant (formerly Conversation), Wit.ai, Microsoft Bot framework, etc...
 Moreover, the SDK enables writing new bots from scratch or integrating virtually any API-based chatbot platform with Vivocha.